House-Museum of Ivan Krylov

 The House-Museum of Ivan Krylov (Дом-музей Ивана Крылова) opened in 1979 in Novocherkassk, Rostov oblast, Russia and is devoted to the exhibition of the Russian and Soviet theatre painter's pieces of art, as well as to the research and study of Cossacks households.
 It is an affiliate of the Museum of Don Cossacks.
 An historic building of the museum is considered to be an object of cultural heritage.

 History

 Theatre painter Ivan Ivanovich Krylov was born in Stanitsa of Yelizavetinskaya, Don Host Oblast, Russian Empire on 6 December 1860.
 After his education at the Military Gymnasia in Novocherkassk, Krylov enrolled at the Saint Petersburg Academy of Arts.
-Following his education, Krylov worked in Saint-Petersburg, Siverskaya and Moscow.
-At this period, he created several paintings: Ice on Neva, View of Moscow from Sparrow Hills and other.
-Part of these works was bought by Grand Duke Sergey Aleksandrovich.
-View of Moscow from Sparrow Hills is exhibited in the museum.

-In the 1900s, Krylov traveled to Crimea and Caucasus and produced a series of works about Southern Russia include: Coast in Taganrog, Novorossiysk Bay, Path on Mashuk mountain, Mole in Tagnrog, Lighthouse at night, Taganrog Stairs.
-He painted a number of works on the Don region (the steppe of Don, rivers, flowers) and got the nickname "Singer of the Don steppe".
+In the 1900s, Krylov traveled to Crimea and Caucasus and produced a series of works about Southern Russia.
 He then returned to Novocherkassk and settled with his wife Elizaveta Ivanovna Krylova (Burgkhard) and daughter.
-In Novocherkassk Krylov taught at Politehnica University.